-Whilst Japan’s network of trains are considered the best in the world (link), it can be easy to forget how much you’re spending each time you hop on and off.
+Whilst Japan’s network of trains is considered the best in the world, it can be easy to forget how much you’re spending each time you hop on and off.

-I always find that whenever I go travelling that I spend more freely than I would do if it was my own countries currency.
-Almost like it’s ‘play money’ rather than actual hard earned cash.
+I always find that whenever I go traveling that I spend more freely than I would do if it was my own country’s currency.
+Almost like it’s ‘play money’ rather than actual hard-earned cash.

 The best way to prepare yourself for the cost of transport in Japan is to buy it before you go from here (their website).